Brent Underwood

-Brent William Underwood is an American entrepreneur and owner of Cerro Gordo Mines.
+Brent William Underwood is an American entrepreneur and owner of the Cerro Gordo Mines, located in Inyo County, California.

 Career

 After graduating from Columbia University, Underwood worked briefly for an investment bank in New York City.
 After one month, he quit and backpacked across Central and South America.
-Upon returning to New York, he founded a hostel in Brooklyn.
-In December 2014 Underwood founded HK Austin, a hostel in Austin, Texas, with investors including Matthew Kepnes, after staying in 150 hostels across 30 countries.
-For 2015, HK Austin was the highest rated hostel in the United States.
+Upon returning to New York, he ran a hostel in Brooklyn.
+In December 2014 Underwood co-founded HK Austin, a hostel in Austin, Texas, with investors including Matthew Kepnes, after staying in 150 hostels across 30 countries.
+According to Underwood, for 2015, HK Austin was the highest rated hostel in the United States.
 Underwood later became a partner in the marketing firm Brass Check.

 In February 2016, Underwood published a photo of his foot on Amazon as a book titled Putting My Foot Down.
 The resulting article in the New York Observer received attention from a variety of media outlets and from authors including Neil Gaiman and Nick Bilton.
 Underwood was then offered a publishing contract from Thought Catalog to turn Putting My Foot Down into an expanded paperback version.
-The paperback version received attention from a variety of news outlets.

 Cerro Gordo

 In July 2018, Underwood purchased the former mining town of Cerro Gordo alongside the Cerro Gordo Mines for $1.4 million.
 The purchase included over 360 acres and 22 structures.
 Underwood stated plans to develop the town into an artist destination for tourists and group events, while maintaining the historic nature of the property.

 Since March 2020, Underwood has been living at Cerro Gordo full-time and has regular visitors.
-Visitors have included Jeff Goldblum, Cole Sprouse, G-Eazy, Jacob Wysocki, and others.
+Visitors have included Jeff Goldblum, Cole Sprouse, and G-Eazy.
+He was isolated there for ten weeks in 2020, unable to leave due to the COVID-19 pandemic and a heavy snowstorm.

 The town's hotel burned down on June 20, 2020, in a fire of undetermined origin but possibly electrical wiring failure, during a heat wave.
-Underwood has plans to rebuild it.
-He was isolated there for ten weeks in 2020, unable to leave due to the COVID-19 pandemic and a heavy snowstorm.
+Underwood completed rebuilding the hotel in late 2025..

 As of February 2024, Underwood still resided in Cerro Gordo.
 His book "Ghost Town Living" was published in March 2024.